johnston9/Testing-Shot-Caller/TESTING.md

 - Use Case: Download the Scene Storyboard<br>

-  1. Click on Download icon on the Storyboard page.
+  1. Click on the Download icon on the Storyboard page.
   2. The Storyboard is downloaded to the User's device.

 - Use Case: Print the Scene Storyboard<br>

-  1. Click on Print icon on the Storyboard page.
+  1. Click on the Print icon on the Storyboard page.
   2. The Storyboard is printed out on the User's printer.

 - Use Case: Change the Scene Storyboard<br>

-  1. Click on Storyboard tab on the Scene page to open the Storyboard page with the present Storyboard "Portrait6" displaying.
+  1. Click on the Storyboard tab on the Scene page to open the Storyboard page with the present Storyboard "portrait6" displaying, with its database name portrait6_zkrkp7.
-  2. Click on the "Add Storyboard" tab whether one has been added and is displaying or not.
+  2. Click on the "Add Storyboard" tab.
-  3. The Add/Change Storyboard form opens with the database name of the current Storyboard "portrait6_zkrkp7" displaying and a "Change Storyboard" tab underneath.
-If no Storyboard has been added yet an "Upload Storyboard" message will display instead.
+  3. The Add/Change Storyboard form opens with the database name of the current Storyboard "portrait6_zkrkp7" displaying and a "Click Here to Select Latest Script File" tab underneath.
+If no Script has been addd it will say "Upload Storyboard".
-  4. Click "Change Storyboard" or "Upload Storyboard" to open the Desktop files.
+  4. Click "Click Here to Select Latest Script File"  to open the Desktop files.
   5. Select the desired file "Landscape6" and the desktop name of the selected file "Landscape6.pdf" displays in place of the previous one.
-  6. Click Upload and the Storyboard is changed in the backend.
+  6. Click Upload and the new Storyboard is uploaded.
   7. A success message displays saying - "Storyboard Landscape6.pdf Added".<br>
   8. Click Storyboard tab to view the newly uploaded Storyboard "Landscape6" with the new database File name "landscape6_nqxnys" displaying above.